Contact Info

 • Represent yourself and MCAW in a professional manner and treat clients, staff, and other volunteers with respect.

-• Junior volunteers (minimum age 14 years old for cats and 16 years old for dogs) can volunteer after completing all registration requirements and the orientation tour.
-Junior volunteers can foster once an application has been completed by a parent or guardian.
+• Junior volunteers (minimum age 12 years) can volunteer after completing all registration requirements and the orientation tour.

 Special Volunteer Opportunities: Medical Volunteer Position

 MCAW is searching for volunteers to assist the Veterinary Services department by providing general observation and care of animals undergoing and recovering from surgery.
-Interested volunteers must be at least 18 years of age, reliable, understand Manatee County Animal Welfare's mission and goals, be flexible, and have a great love and compassion for animals.
+Interested volunteers must be at least 18 years of age, must either be in veterinary school or have experience in the veterinary field, reliable, understand Manatee County Animal Welfare's mission and goals, be flexible, and have a great love and compassion for animals.

 Position Description: